 Home, Cardiff

 What: Home is a restaurant that strives to stay true to its name, with a small family-driven team and a relaxed feel as soon as you walk through the door.
 Chef James Sommerin sits at the helm, while his wife ‘does the admin’ and his daughters form the kitchen team and front of house.
-Meanwhile, its tasting ‘Surprise Menu’ is so seasonal that it changes every day - but you can expect eight courses of intrigue.
+Meanwhile, its tasting ‘Surprise Menu’ is so seasonal that it changes every day - but one thing is guaranteed, left in the hands of the chef, you can expect eight courses of intrigue.

 Book now: Home

-There are a total of six restaurants in Wales that have Michelin stars.
+There are a total of five restaurants in Wales that have Michelin stars (outside of the two in Cardiff).
 The restaurants in Wales with Michelin stars are as follows:

-Okay, so while we can't offer you any more than one Michelin-starred restaurant, we can offer you something nearly as good - restaurants recommended in the guide.
-Here are all the places with a coveted 'Plate' in Wales' capital city.
+Okay, so while we can't offer you any more than two Michelin-starred restaurants, and a few Bib Gourmands, we can offer you something nearly as good - restaurants recommended in the guide.
+Here are all the places in Wales' capital city which have found their way into the guide.

 The Sorting Room